ohnoitsalobo/midi-lights/README.md

 # Functions

-- Device starts up in 'automatic LED patterns' mode, but is listening for input from the MIDI port (either wired MIDI or network)
+- Device starts up in 'automatic LED patterns' mode, but is listening for input from the MIDI port (either wired MIDI or network).
+If wired AND network MIDI is active, the controller only receives from the wired MIDI and mirrors it on the network (to avoid getting confused).

 - LED patterns will change every 60 seconds